andrew/ultimate-awesome/README.md

 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-groovy](https://github.com/kdabir/awesome-groovy) - A curated list of awesome groovy libraries, frameworks and resources.
+- [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.
 - [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.